☞ playwriting ☜

 A full-length play, 10 actors

-A ten-minute play, 3 actors
+A twenty-minute musical, 3 actors

 ERIN (To AÄRON): She said she doesn’t know them.
 I believe her.
 They don’t even look like / the same couple.